JayanathP/aps-tutorial-postman/DA4Revit/instructions/task-4.md

 # Task 4 - Upload an AppBundle to Design Automation

 An AppBundle is a package of binaries and supporting files that make up a Revit add-in.
-See the corresponding [task in the Step-by-Step tutorial on the APS developer portal](https://aps.autodesk.com/en/docs/design-automation/v3/tutorials/revit/step4-publish-appbundle/) for an explanantion of AppBundles and learn how to create an AppBundle.
+See the corresponding [task in the Step-by-Step tutorial on the APS developer portal](https://aps.autodesk.com/en/docs/design-automation/v3/tutorials/revit/step4-publish-appbundle/) for an explanation of AppBundles and learn how to create an AppBundle.
 For the purpose of this Postman tutorial,  download *DeleteWallsApp.zip*, which is stored in the [*tutorial_data* folder of this repository](../tutorial_data).
-The file *DeleteWalls.dll* that is contained within this AppBundle is designed to run on Revit 2018.
+The file *DeleteWalls.dll* that is contained within this AppBundle runs on Revit 2024.

 ## Register the AppBundle

-When registering the AppBundle, you inform Design Automation that you want to name it DeleteWallsApp, and that it must run on Revit 2020.
+When registering the AppBundle, you inform Design Automation that you want to name it DeleteWallsApp, and that it must run on Revit 2024.
-**Note:** Screen captures show that the AppBundle runs on Revit 2018.
-However the Postman Collection has been updated to run on Revit 2020.

 1. On the Postman sidebar, click **Task 4 - Upload AppBundle > POST Register the AppBundle**.
 The request loads.

-2. Click the **Body** tab, and verify that the `id`, and `engine` are set to `DeleteWallsApp`, and `Autodesk.Revit+2020`.
+2. Click the **Body** tab, and verify that the `id`, and `engine` are set to `DeleteWallsApp`, and `Autodesk.Revit+2024`.

     ![AppBundle Body](../images/task4-appbundle_body.png "AppBundle Body")